All stories about

 Iraq, Jordan, Lebanon, Syria, Turkey: Quick facts: What you need to know about the Syria crisis

-More than four years in, Syria's civil war has fueled a massive exodus.
+Almost six years in, Syria's civil war has fueled a massive exodus.
 See the staggering statistics and learn the facts behind the figures.